-Our decommissioning and restoration provision as at December 31, 2020 is \$3.34 billion, of which \$1.48 billion is attributable to our operating coal operations, \$675 million is attributable to our operating copper operations, \$618 million is attributable to our operating zinc operations, \$114 million is attributable to our energy operations and \$456 million is attributable to closed properties.
-Of that amount, we expect to spend approximately \$124 million in 2021.
-As at December 31, 2020, we had letters of credit and other bonding in place in the aggregate amount of approximately \$2.9 billion, primarily to secure our reclamation obligations.
-British Columbia is continuing to review its reclamation security policies and requirements, which may result in future increases to the financial security that we may be required to post in respect of our reclamation obligations.
+Our decommissioning and restoration provision, as at December 31, 2021, is \$3.7 billion, of which \$1.4 billion is attributable to our operating coal operations, \$738 million is attributable to our operating copper operations, \$723 million is attributable to our operating zinc operations, \$141 million is attributable to our energy operations and \$675 million is attributable to closed properties.
+Of that amount, we expect to spend approximately \$144 million in 2022.
+As at December 31, 2021, we had letters of credit and other bonding in place in the aggregate amount of approximately \$3.0 billion, primarily to secure our reclamation obligations.
+British Columbia is continuing to review its reclamation security policies and requirements, which may result in future increases to the financial security that we may be required to post in respect of our reclamation obligations in that jurisdiction.